目录

-Starting with Ubuntu 23.10, unprivileged user namespaces are restricted by AppArmor by default.
+On Ubuntu 23.10 and later, unprivileged user namespaces are restricted by AppArmor by default.
 MōBrowser applications rely on Chromium’s multi-process sandbox, which requires user namespaces.
 When AppArmor blocks them, the application fails to start.

 ✓ Building application [0.78s]